 The goal for students as they complete this element of the Core Curriculum is that they bridge the gap between the academy and the world beyond, transcending the theory-praxis divide and giving extra meaning to their academic courses by applying their developing knowledge, skills, and values to life experiences outside the boundaries of the college campus.

-- A study tour, or a study abroad program
+- A study abroad program

 - A credit-bearing internship